 Think about what happens to a kitchen counter every day.
 People splash acids on it.
-They spill things that stain it.
-They chop and slice on it.
-They set hot pots and dishes down on it.
+They spill things that stain it, they chop and slice on it.
+Some even set hot pots and dishes down on it.
 And they clean and clean and clean it with water and chemicals and green scrub-pads.

 In many ways a countertop serves in a harsher environment than an outdoor patio, and yet it is held to a much higher visual standard.
 “You see a floor from five feet away,” says Mike Heidebrink, president of Cheng Concrete.
 “A counter is viewed from only two feet away, so it must deliver a very fine finished aesthetic.”

-Concrete is a material well suited for countertops.
+Concrete is a material perfect for countertops.
 It is durable, strong, versatile and beautiful.
 But it is also easily misunderstood by homeowners and, unfortunately, by some contractors too.
 After all, if you can drive on it, they think, why can’t you put a wine glass on it?

 Countertops are not driveways, and they’re not floors.
 The concrete mix is different, and the methods for pouring or casting are different.

-Equally important but perhaps less understood is the difference between sealers used for flatwork and those used on countertops.
+Equally important but perhaps less understood is the difference between sealers for flatwork and those for countertops.
 The right sealer plays a critical role in making a concrete slab, however beautiful, into a functioning kitchen counter.

 What customers want